eddmann/eddmann.github.io/_posts/2019/2019-04-29-changing-the-starter-pokemon-within-pokered.md

 Above you can see the changes I made to the `Green1Data` section.
 I decided to keep the change-set simple and not evolve any of the Rival's Starter Pokémon (i.e. Pikachu) throughout game-play.
-If you wish to do this however, it is within this file that you can decide how they evolve (or maybe even change!?).
+If you wish to do this, however, it is within this file that you can decide how they evolve (or maybe even change!?).

 The final change that I made was to the Rival's Starter Pokémon move-set in the final battle, found in [`engine/battle/read_trainer_party.asm`](https://github.com/eddmann/pokered/blob/change-starter-pokemon/engine/battle/read_trainer_party.asm#L132).
-In this battle each Starter Pokémon has a specific move made available to them.
+In this battle, each Starter Pokémon has a specific move made available to them.
-Again, for the sake of simplicity I normalised this to only include [Hyper Beam](<https://bulbapedia.bulbagarden.net/wiki/Hyper_Beam_(move)>) regardless of choice.
+Again, for the sake of simplicity, I normalised this to only include [Hyper Beam](<https://bulbapedia.bulbagarden.net/wiki/Hyper_Beam_(move)>) regardless of choice.

 ```diff
 ; starter